Apac investment banking fees tumble in Q1: London Stock Exchange

 The region’s initial public offerings (IPO) raised US$6.9 billion, down 58.4 per cent from a year ago, while the number of IPOs fell 22.5 per cent.

-While Apac IPOs accounted for 32 per cent of the global IPO proceeds, those from Chinese captured 14.6 per cent of the IPO totals worldwide, raising US$3.1 billion, down 78 per cent from a year ago.
+While Apac IPOs accounted for 32 per cent of the global IPO proceeds, Chinese IPOs captured 14.6 per cent, raising US$3.1 billion, down 78 per cent from a year ago.

 Follow-on offerings fell to a four-year low and totalled US$26.2 billion, down 31.6 per cent from a year ago.
 Convertible bonds raised US$1.7 billion, down 80.6 per cent year on year.